vashistkmani/vashistkmani/README.md

 **Rampwin Technology**
 **Node.js Developer** | June 2022 - June 2023
 - Worked on a SAAS application for sales, support, and marketing.
-- Integrated third-party APIs, payment gateways, and used MongoDB, Redis, and Socket.io.
+- Integrated third-party APIs, and payment gateways, and used MongoDB, Redis, and Socket.io.

 #### IMG Global Infotech (Internship)
 **Node.js Developer** | Feb 2022 - June 2022